Chithira Thirunal Balarama Varma: Rajpramukh of the United State of Travancore-Cochin

 According to Article XI of the Covenant, Rajpramukh Sree Chithira Thirunal promulgated an ordinance which declared that the laws existing in the two states should continue to be in force in their respective territories and the courts, both civil and criminal.
 They would continue to enjoy their existing jurisdiction and powers conferred on them.
 The courts were to eliminate conflicts arising from the application of laws by interpretation.
 Another Ordinance led to the creation of the High Court of the United State of Travancore-Cochin.
 Sree Chithira Thirunal was empowered to appoint the Chief Justice and other judges of the High Court whose number was fixed at not less than five.
 The Ordinance prescribed the powers and jurisdiction of the High Court including the superintendence over all subordinate courts.
 All appeals pending before the High Courts of Travancore and Cochin were to be heard by the High Court of the United State.
 The seat of the new High Court was decided to be at Ernakulam.
 Sree Chithira Thirunal had already executed an "Instrument of Accession" under section 6 of the Government of India Act, 1935, thereby accepting the supremacy of Dominion Legislature.
 He served as the first and only Rajpramukh of the Travancore-Cochin Union from 1 July 1949 to 31 October 1956, which was the entire duration of the existence of that political entity.

 The movement for a united (Aikya) Kerala gathered momentum with the attainment of independence.
 The first concrete step in this direction was taken on 1 July 1949.
 The next step came with the reorganization of States on a linguistic basis in the light of the report of the States Reorganization Commission.
 It was decided to add Malabar district and the Kasargod taluk of south Canara district to Travancore-Kochi and to separate the Tamil-speaking southern region of old Travancore from Travancore-Kochi for inclusion in Madras State.
 On 1 November 1956, the state of Kerala was created by uniting the Malayalam-speaking areas of the Travancore-Cochin Union with those of neighbouring Madras State, and Sree Chithira Thirunal's office of Rajpramukh came to an end.
 Thus, after a hectic public life of 25 years, Maharajah Sree Chithira Thirunal Balarama Varma retired from active public service in 1956.

 Criticism and allegations

 V. P. Menon, the chief Indian negotiator, alleged in his book that, Sree Chithira Thirunal was against the prospect of the Maharajah of Cochin becoming Uprajpramukh, as both Travancore and Cochin Kingdoms had a long-standing rivalry from early times itself; Cochin used to be a tributary of Travancore before the arrival of the British.
-Also when Sree Chithira Thirunal did the Temple Entry Proclamation in Travancore, allowing untouchables to enter all Travancore Hindu temples, the ruler of Cochin refused to accept it This caused a further strain in their already shaky relation.
+Also when Sree Chithira Thirunal did the Temple Entry Proclamation in Travancore, allowing untouchables to enter all Travancore Hindu temples, the ruler of Cochin refused to accept it.
+This caused a further strain in their already shaky relationship.